 508 West 24th Street is a new luxury condominium building located next to the High Line in West Chelsea.
 Designed by architect and developer Cary Tamarkin, this ten-story condominium embodies the essence of the area's industrial-era warehouses, which have been converted into art galleries and loft apartments.
 The exterior boasts oversized casement windows alternating with bands of architectural concrete, creating an authentic and confident aesthetic.
 The façade also features a clock facing the High Line, demonstrating the architect's desire for the building to become an active member of the community.

-Each residence features solid rift and quartered white oak floors, 10’ ceilings, an expansive living/dining space, and a beautifully appointed, custom walnut, Calacatta Gold marble kitchen and is accessible via private elevator.
-Continuous ribbons of multi-paned windows deliver multiple exposures and flood every room with natural light.
-Master bedroom suites include expensive spa baths and private dressing rooms; secondary bedrooms have en suite bathrooms.
-Of the fifteen apartments ranging in size from 2,000 to over 3,300 square feet, more than half offer private outdoor space.
+Each residence in 508 West 24th Street features 10-foot ceilings, solid rift and quartered white oak floors, and a custom walnut, Calacatta Gold marble kitchen accessible via private elevator.
+The spacious living/dining area is flooded with natural light from the continuous ribbons of multi-paned windows.
+Master bedroom suites include spa-like baths and private dressing rooms, while secondary bedrooms have en suite bathrooms.
+With fifteen apartments ranging from 2,000 to over 3,300 square feet, more than half offer private outdoor space.